HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Related Works

 \subsection{Multi-branch and attention-based models}

 Automatic segmentation of liver tumors contributes significantly to supporting clinicians in making diagnosis and treatment decisions \cite{rahman2025automatic}.
 Although Convolutional neural networks (CNN) have been used effectively in medical image segmentation, they struggle to capture long-range pixel dependencies \cite{liu2024s2da}.
 In contrast, transformer-based models require a substantial number of parameters and involve significant computational expenses \cite{liu2024s2da}.
-Multibranch and attention-based models have been suggested as a promising alternative to overcome the drawbacks presented by both CNNs and Transformers.
-For example, Liu et al. \cite{liu2024s2da} introduced the S2DA-Net, which incorporates a double-branched encoder with a group of multi-head cross-attention aggregation modules to improve accuracy for liver tumors.
-The model achieved 69.4\% Dice per case and 80.0\% global Dice on LiTS2017 and 3D-IRCADb, respectively.
-In another work, Cheng et al. \cite{cheng2024eg} proposed an edge-guided segmentation network, EG-UNETR, by synthesizing TransBridge (TB) and a feature semantic enhancement module.
-The TB utilized multi-head position-aware attention and fusion attention to facilitate the integration of cross-level and multiscale contextual feature fusion.
-The model scored Dice scores of 84.45\% and 85.01\% on the LiTS2017 and 3D-IRCADb, respectively.
+Multibranch and attention-based models have been suggested as a promising alternative to overcome the drawbacks presented by both CNNs and Transformers, as highlighted in recent studies \cite{liu2024s2da, cheng2024eg, wan2025virus, wan2025mhaed, kuang2024adaptive, wang2024sbcnet, dj2024liver, zhang2022decoupled, hu2025msml, oktay2018attention, zhang2021deeprecs, hatamizadeh2021swin}.